AKACoder/ABCEventBus/README.md

 # ABCEventBus
-An simple post/receive event bus and provides announcement.
+An simple post/receive event bus.

 ### about README and  'ABC'
 - My english is not good enough, so i use google translate to complete this README.